arelthia/link-timestamp/readme.txt

 1. Activate the plugin in the Plugins dashboard

 == Frequently Asked Questions ==
+= Will it work with the Soundcloud Embeded Player?=

+Yes

+= Will it work with the Blubrry PowerPress Player?=

+Yes

+= Will it work with the Smart Podcast Player?=

+Yes, It will work with the Smart Podcast Track Player.

 = Will it work with an embeded Vimeo video?=